-A Senior development meets one of the following:
+A Senior development meets one of the

-- 1. intended for, and solely occupied by, individuals sixty-two years of age or older; or - 2.
-Housing for Older Persons: Intended and operated for occupancy by individuals fifty-five years of age or older per unit, where at least 80% of the total housing units are occupied by at least one individual who is fifty-five years of age or older; and where the Owner publishes and adheres to policies and procedures which demonstrate an intent by the Owner and manager to provide housing for individuals fifty-five years of age or older.
+- 1. Intended for, and solely occupied by, individuals 62 years of age or older; or - 2.
+Housing for Older Persons: Intended and operated for occupancy by individuals 55 years of age or older per unit, where at least 80% of the total housing units are occupied by at least one individual who is 55 years of age or older; and where the Owner publishes and adheres to policies and procedures which demonstrate an intent by the Owner and manager to provide housing for individuals 55 years of age or older.
 Housing for Older Persons includes HUD PHA properties that have a combined senior and disabled tenancy.
 For further information, see DCA defined terms in Core.